-Pictured below: Kathy Fincher giving her stamp of approval of the painting of the glass flag.
+Pictured right: Kathy Fincher giving her stamp of approval of the painting of the glass flag.

 Fincher’s inspiration for the painting came after the tragic events on September, 11, 2001.
 Moved to create a big picture understanding to explain what happened to us as a country and to find a positive message of hope to give to families, Fincher said, “I chose to paint a message with children in it to give them a voice and to create an awareness that shows how precious they are.
 I came to the conclusion that faith and freedom are what make America unique.”
 The artist drew a cross and a rectangle on her blank canvas.
 “The rectangle represented ‘freedom’ in the form of the American flag.”
 She added seven children who represent the seven continents.
 The seven children are working in harmony, symbolically putting America back together.
 “I painted the children shaping the American flag using their hand prints on a school wall.
 For ‘faith’, I formed the cross utilizing the light shining into the school room from a side window.”

 Kathy Fincher sculpting the eighth addition in the studio.

 The bronze sculpture will feature an eighth child who was added as a narrator and is singing, “God Bless America” while whimsically holding her sheet music upside down.
 Mayor Harris’ granddaughter served as the model.
 Mary Buck, President, Duluth Fine Arts League, asked to sponsor a ninth figure, a cocker spaniel, in memory of her late husband, Paul Buck.
 Fincher wanted to create that special piece and unveiled her initial clay model of the adorable canine during the inter view.